umd-lhcb/hlt-umd/README.md

     )
 ```

+Once the line is complete, a branch and merge request should be opened in the relevant branch, following the guidelines [here](https://lhcbdoc.web.cern.ch/lhcbdoc/moore/master/selection/hlt2_guidelines.html#summary).
+As an example, here is my

 # Running
 To run the code, you must write an options file.
 I put mine in the directory 'stack' which contains all the projects, but eventually it will go into a directory containing all the options files
 ```